adjust/smart_banner_sdk/README.md

 AdjustSmartBanner.hide();
 ```

-<a id="show">**show**</a>
+#### <a id="show">**show**</a>

-This will show smart banner.
+Shows smart banner.

-**Important**: if your web application is a single page application (SPA) you should call this method after navigation happen and current URL changed to force the SDK read the updated URL in order to allow SDK properly find suitable banners for current page and use fresh GET parameters when it builds a tracker link with a [dynamic deeplink](#dynamic-deeplinks).
+**Important**: if your web application is a single page application (SPA) you should call this method after navigation happen and current page URL changed.
+This forces the SDK read the updated URL of the page in order to SDK properly find suitable banners for the current page or use updated GET parameters when it builds a tracker link with a [dynamic deeplink](#dynamic-deeplinks).

 ```js
 AdjustSmartBanner.show();